• Recipes

 What makes this the perfect 6 inch cake recipe?

 • For instance, if your cake has too much moisture, it can be kinda gummy and super dense and heavy.
 We obviously don’t want that.
 If the cake is super light and airy, it can be a little too spongy or not sturdy enough to stack three layers.
-Many factors play into making the perfect cake.

 • Simplicity: No one wants to make the BEST cake out there if the ingredient list is inaccessible or the instructions are obnoxious.
 Some will still say this one is way too much work but remember, you’re making a cake from scratch… not a box mix.
+That said, it is super versatile, I’ll list substitutions below!

 • Adaptability: I wanted my perfect 6 inch cake to be easily adapted to other flavors.
 I’ve tried many different version of this cake with different flavors and it’s very versatile.